 If you’re glassing around dusk and dawn for when your prey is the most active, you’re going to want a binocular that can gather as much light as it can with what little may be available.
 Look for a binocular with a larger objective bell or with an exit pupil that is at least a minimum of 5 mm.

 Most hunters with normal aging eyes over their forties usually have pupils that dilate between 5 and 6 mm.
 So, even a 7 mm or more exit pupil bino may be overkill.
-If you like low like hunting you must check out our Swarovski SLC 15X56 binocular review, it is an absolute dream.
+If you like low like hunting our review of the Swarovski SLC 15X56 binocular is a must read – that bino is an absolute dream.

 If your eyes open to about 7 mm in low light conditions and you have a 7X50 bino with an exit pupil of 7.14 mm with perfect light transmission, no light loss will occur and you will be able to see about as bright an image as you can get.